 Beer-cask-aged whiskey is a bit of a separated-at-birth notion.
 After all, whiskey basically begins as beer.
-So why not bring it all back home?
+So, why not bring it all back home?

 “Over the history of our distillery and whiskey making, we’ve experimented with a lot of barrels,” says master distiller Bruce Joseph, who has been with the company since 1980.
-“That was something Fritz wanted to do when we first started distilling,”
+“That was something Fritz wanted to do when we first started distilling.”

 Others, too, have played around with the idea on a small scale, like Great Lakes Distilling, which stashed its Kinnickinnic blended whiskey for two years in barrels initially used for Milwaukee Brewing Co.’s Admiral Stache Baltic porter.
 It sold out almost instantly after it was released in May 2017.

-Another, Onyx Moonshine in East Hartford, Conn., used the technique as the impetus for a scholarship fundraiser for local college-bound kids.
+Another, Onyx Moonshine in East Hartford, Connecticut, used the technique as the impetus for a scholarship fundraiser for local college-bound kids.
 Owner Adam von Gootkin partnered with 25 local breweries to use the barrels from his Secret Stash whiskey to create 25 individual expressions of barrel-aged beers.
 In turn, the brewers gave the barrels back when they were done, and Von Gootkin refilled them with the Secret Stash, creating two-dozen-plus unique beer-cask-finished versions of his aged whiskey.
 “It was amazing fun.
 [It] allowed us to partner with local breweries and create an interesting range of aged whiskeys, each with their own flavor profiles.”

-Master distiller Tom Anderson of Pinckney Bend Distillery in New Haven, Mo., starts the process for his stout cask whiskey by loaning 15-gallon Missouri white oak barrels to 2nd Shift Brewing in St. Louis for its Liquid Spiritual Delight imperial stout.
-“We then took the barrels back when they were finished and filled them with our Rested American whiskey,” says Meyer.
+Master distiller Tom Anderson of Pinckney Bend Distillery in New Haven, Missouri, starts the process for his stout cask whiskey by loaning 15-gallon Missouri white oak barrels to 2nd Shift Brewing in St. Louis for its Liquid Spiritual Delight imperial stout.
+“We then took the barrels back when they were finished and filled them with our Rested American Whiskey,” says Meyer.
 “Since then, it has become one of our most sought after whiskeys, rarely lasting long once we release the next batch.”